 Bill was born and raised in the Washington, D.C. metro area.
 Bill attended the University of South Carolina on a full academic McNair Scholarship, graduating summa cum laude with honors, Phi Beta Kappa, with a B.A. in Economics in 2006.
 Bill attended the University of Virginia School of Law, where he served on the Virginia Law Review as Articles Development Editor, and graduated Order of the Coif in 2009.
 Bill clerked for Judge M. Blane Michael on the United States Court of Appeals for the Fourth Circuit before joining the firm in 2010.

-Bill lives in the District of Columbia with his wife, Leslie Cooper Vigen, also an associate at the firm.
+Bill lives in the District of Columbia with his wife, Leslie Cooper Vigen, and their twin daughters.

 Though all cases vary and none is predictive, Bill’s public-record representations include and have included: